Skip to Content

 • PUT /v1.0/destinations/:destinationID updates an existing destination

-• POST /v1.0/destinations/:destinationID/test sends a test notification and returns 200 with an empty body on success
+• POST /v1.0/destinations/:destinationID/test sends a test notification and returns the synthetic test alert_id on success

 Testing returns: